 This enables all the individual frequencies to be analysed and alarmed to detect any changes that have occurred between readings.

 If possible we take vertical, horizontal and axial velocity readings on each bearing in the system.
-Unfortunately access problems such as coupling and belt guards mean that it is not always possible to obtain all the vibration analysis survey readings.
+Unfortunately access problems such as coupling and belt guards mean that it is not always possible to obtain all the vibration readings.